llogiq/llogiq.github.io/_drafts/why_use_tools.md

 ### Documentation

-<blockquote>Documentation is like sex.
-When it's good, it's very very good, when it's bad, it's better than nothing. — Dick Brandon</blockquote>

 Here my experience has been more mixed.
 While the tools are usually good enough to create something decent, sometimes they engender bad practices, as the proverbial content-free javadoc comment:

 ```java